On Being an Informed Patient

 Final Thoughts

-To sum up, while being informed is important, I am not suggesting that we should ignore a doctor’s advice without due consideration.
-Sometimes, we may not be aware of all the reasons behind a recommendation.
-That’s why it is usually wiser, if possible, to discuss any questions or concerns directly with the doctor.
+To sum up, being informed is important, but it does not mean we should disregard a doctor’s advice without due consideration.
+That’s why it is usually best to maintain open, respectful communication with healthcare providers and to discuss any questions or concerns directly with them.